steltenpower/FileFAIRy/README.md

 - (not in drawing yet): RELATED/SUGGESTIONS: Find related stuff and people to cooperate with (or compete against?).
 - add something like “phase”={active, published} and “usage licence”?
 Somehow linked to Users.

+- Also some file names give trouble with Windows, or OneDrive, or ...
+- Hints on what files are allowed to be shared where, for NDA, privacy, whatever reasons perhaps?

 ON IMPLEMENTATION:
 ==================